nasirlukman/beautiful-jekyll/_posts/2021-02-14-SS-data-summary.md

 ## Map plots

 With the same concept as the histograms plot, we can make a quick and dirty map plots of our points to get a glimpse of the spatial correlation of each elements.
+For this purpose we use `scatter()` function with our UTM coordinates as its x and y value and denote the concetration value of each element to a color map using `cmap()`.
+We do this using `for` loop so it can loop to each *element* in our `grade` data.

 ```python